Home » Drinks » Iced White Chocolate Mocha Recipe [Starbucks CopyCat]

 Instructions

-• Add the milk, heavy cream, vanilla syrup, white chocolate chips, and sugar (if using) to a saucepan over medium heat on the stove.
-Stir and cook until the chips are melted and well combined.
+• Add a small amount of the milk, along with the heavy cream, vanilla syrup, white chocolate chips, and sugar (if using), to a saucepan over medium-low heat.
+Stir until the white chocolate is fully melted and smooth.

-• If making a hot drink, pour the warm white chocolate mixture evenly into two cups, and pour the espresso on top.
+If making a hot drink, pour the warm white chocolate mixture evenly into two cups, and pour the freshly brewed espresso on top.
 Top with whipped cream if desired.

 Nutrition